-Managing daytime incontinence in children is a practical challenge that rarely gets the same attention as bedwetting — yet for many families it is just as pressing, sometimes more so.
-Whether your child has occasional accidents at school, regular daytime wetting, or needs full-time protection during the day, there are more options available in the UK than most parents realise.
-This guide lays out what is currently available, what each product is suited to, and where to start.
+Managing daytime incontinence in children is a practical challenge that often receives less attention than bedwetting—yet for many families, it is equally pressing.
+Whether your child has occasional accidents at school, regular daytime wetting, or needs full-time protection during the day, there are more options available in the UK than many parents realise.
+This guide outlines what is currently available, what each product is suited for, and where to start.

 Understanding Daytime Incontinence Products for Children

-Daytime wetting differs from nighttime bedwetting in one key way: the child is usually upright, mobile, and in social situations where discretion matters.
-Products need to be discreet under clothing, comfortable to move in, and easy to change — often in school toilets or public facilities.
+Daytime wetting differs from nighttime bedwetting mainly because the child is usually upright, mobile, and in social situations where discretion matters.
+Products need to be discreet under clothing, comfortable to move in, and easy to change—often in school toilets or public facilities.
 The right product balances containment with practicality.

-It is also worth noting that daytime wetting in children over the age of five is more likely to have an identifiable cause than nighttime wetting — overactive bladder, constipation, urinary tract infections, or structural factors, among others.
-If daytime wetting is new, frequent, or accompanied by other symptoms, it is worth a GP appointment before focusing exclusively on product management.
-Our article on when bedwetting becomes a problem worth discussing with a doctor covers the signs to watch for.
+It is also worth noting that daytime wetting in children over the age of five is more likely to have an identifiable cause than nighttime wetting—such as overactive bladder, constipation, urinary tract infections, or structural factors.
+If daytime wetting is new, frequent, or accompanied by other symptoms, consulting a GP is advisable before focusing solely on product management.
+Our article on “when bedwetting becomes a problem worth discussing with a doctor” covers the signs to watch for.

 Pull-Ups and Pants-Style Products